 According to studies, nearly 36% of people suffer from dental fear, which often results in delayed or avoided treatments, leading to severe oral health issues.
 For children and individuals with physical, developmental, or cognitive conditions, sedation dentistry provides an essential pathway to maintaining optimal oral health without distress or discomfort.
+This is a prime example of how sedation helps reduce fear and encourages timely, effective treatment.

 Nitrous Oxide (Laughing Gas)